-In 1806, Napoleon, the French Emperor, commissionned the Arc de Triomphe in Paris to commemorate his victories.
-Since then, the Arc de Triomphe, one of the top monuments of the city, crowns the perspective of the Champs Elysees.
+All the history and architecture facts about the famous Arc de Triomphe in Paris.
+In 1806, Napoleon, the French Emperor, commissionned the Arc de Triomphe to commemorate his 1805 Austerlitz victory.
+Completed in 1836, the Arc de Triomphe, inspired by the Arch of Titus in Roma and one of the top monuments of the city, crowns the Champs Elysees perspective.

 Every year, 600 000 tourists visit the Arc de Triomphe, one of the most famous Paris monuments.
 A legacy of Emperor Napoleon, Arc de Triomphe is also the rallying point of French troops parading down the Champs Elysees on Bastille day, July 14th, the French National Day.